peterharas/beatingforex/README.md

 # Beating Forex

 A project investigating whether two STEM students can match J.P.
 Morgan's 2023 state-of-the-art financial time series forecasting capabilities.
-Spoiler: we got close, our models beat the market with an accuracy of 54%!
+Spoiler: we got close, our models **beat the market with an accuracy of 54%**!
 [Jump to the results](#results)

 ## Chasing J.P.
 Morgan